Permanent Sportsbook Opens in DC Arena; More to Come Across US

 Attracting Younger Audiences

-Leonsis, a tech executive in his early business days, has long been infatuated with the fusion of data and Internet-driven information with sports gaming, and how that combination is a lure for younger audiences.
+Leonsis, a tech executive in his early business days, has long been infatuated with the fusion of data and Internet-driven information with sports gaming and how that combination lures younger audiences.

 “It’s the powering through big data and these digital platforms (that) really is making the engagement and the effect of fans falling more and more in love with the teams and the arenas," he said.
 "So here in Washington D.C., we want to be innovators, we wanted to lead the way in taking the stigma out of gambling and really be more focused on a great high engagement using data and digital platforms and making it in context with the actual arena and the games that are being played.”

-Leonsis said he knows other teams and venues will follow and that makes the Capital One Arena an “exemplar,” and that the performance there will be watched closely by the sports entertainment world.
+Leonsis said he knows other teams and venues will follow, which makes the Capital One Arena an “exemplar,” and that the sports entertainment world will watch the performance there.

 Reeg called it a “ground-breaking moment” for the sports wagering industry in the U.S.